SamuelWaridel/OptML-project/README.md

 After that, the models are subjected to black box attacks through.
 For simplicity and because of the time constraints, only one kind of attack was considered (Boundary Attacks).
 Images are subsampled from the original dataset, and the model's accuracy is recorded before and after perturbation, as well as a mean perturbation size for each one.
 The results are placed in the BlackBoxAttack.csv file under Best_models.

-Finally, the code loads the computed resutls into a dataframe for plotting and visualization.
+Finally, the code loads the computed results into a dataframe for plotting and visualization.

 Even when removing training, the black box attacks take quite some time, therefore the script provides an option to skip the evaluation steps and simply load the pre-computed results.